Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following steps should be taken by a customer when conducting penetration testing on AWS?

 - [ ] Conduct penetration testing using Amazon Inspector, and then notify AWS support.
-- [x] Request and wait for approval from the customer’s internal security team, and then conduct testing.
+- [x] Request and wait for approval from the customer's internal security team, and then conduct testing.
 - [ ] Notify AWS support, and then conduct testing immediately.
 - [ ] Request and wait for approval from AWS support, and then conduct testing.